MadhbhavikaR/Oreilly-kata-mavericks/README.md

 ### System Design

 ![Local Image](Architecture%20Diagrams/Arch.png)
-*Please zoom the image to the necessary resolutions.*
+*Please open the image in a new tab and zoom to see the necessary details.*

 ### Deployment